saylenty/Eight-queens-enhanced/README.md

  answer(s) is found.
 _We focus on finding the number of possible placements._ This is a recursive algorithm with backtracking approach.

-Algorithm works like demonstrated below, but additional chess pieces available.
+Algorithm works like demonstrated below, but **additional chess pieces available**.

 ![Algorithm visualization](https://upload.wikimedia.org/wikipedia/commons/b/b0/8queensminconflict.gif)